 Of these, a few were particularly tragic.
 In 2000, a plane collided with some trees on Jarayakhali hill and caught fire, killing 22 passengers and 3 crew.
 More recently, Nepal Airlines Flight 183 crashed into a hill in 2014, killing all 18 people on board.
 The investigation following the crash established that the reason was lack of coordination and awareness by the crew, combined with poor weather conditions.

-Trigana Air operates out of Indonesia. like Nepal Airlines, they fail all criteria except for FAA endorsement.
+Trigana Air operates out of Indonesia.
+Like Nepal Airlines, they fail all criteria except for FAA endorsement.
 An EU ban was applied in 2007 to all Indonesian airlines, but several have now been exempted.
 No such luck for Trigana Air, which since 2002 has experienced 14 major incidents.
-Of these, 10 were listed as a "hull loss," the term used when a plane is damaged beyond repair or entirely lost.
+Of these, 10 were listed as a “hull loss,” the term used when a plane is damaged beyond repair or entirely lost.

-The most disastrous of these incidents occured in 2015 when Trigana Air Service Flight 267 crashed in a rural area of Papua, an island which Indonesia shares with the country of Papua New Guinea.
+The most disastrous of these incidents occurred in 2015 when Trigana Air Service Flight 267 crashed in a rural area of Papua, an island which Indonesia shares with the country of Papua New Guinea.
 A total of 49 passengers and 5 crew died in the accident, the official report of which was not released until two years later.
 The reasons listed were pilot error and failure of the Ground Warning Proximity system.

 Nepal once again elbows its way onto the list, which leads us to the conclusion that flying a plane in and around the Himalayas is a dangerous business.
 In fact, there have been nine fatal accidents and crashes in Nepal in the last eight years alone.
 For that reason, the EU ban applies to all airlines certified by the Nepalese regulatory authorities, as they are believed to be unreliable.